outcaste-io/outserv/billing/README.md

 ## Mechanism

 Every server in the cluster tracks its own usage and sends that information for accumulation via Zero.
-The Zero leader charges every 15 days or $100, whichever comes earlier.
+The Zero leader charges every $100.
 This mechanism might change in the future.
 It's best to look at the code for a definitive answer.